jumanjihouse/docker-caddy/README.md

 We use circleci to build, test, and publish the image to Docker hub.
 We use [BATS](https://github.com/sstephenson/bats) to run the test harness.

+Output of `make test` resembles:

+    ✓ caddy image exists
+    ✓ caddy is running on the test port
+    ✓ git plugin is installed
+    ✓ git plugin works
+    ✓ caddy binary is stripped
+    ✓ caddy binary is statically compiled
+    ✓ upload plugin is present
+    ✓ upload works

+    8 tests, 0 failures

 ### Pull an already-built image